 In the event your car breaks down, make sure you stay safe by setting up some warning reflectors around your car.
 This will alert other drivers that you car is stopped and ensure they don’t hit it!

 A flashlight has to be the most classic emergency tool.
 Which makes sense because, what can you do if you can’t see?
 This rechargeable flashlight doesn’t use batteries, is small enough to attach to your keychain, and gives of a powerful beam of light, making it the perfect option for a car emergency kit.

 Hey, it might sound silly, but you could easily find yourself stranded without any gas and without a charge on your phone.
 And then what do you do?
 Hopefully, this won’t happen to you (Hint: following the tips in this blog post will help you avoid a situation like this!) but if it does, a compass can really help.
 By using a compass, you’ll ensure that you head in the right direction, or if you don’t know which way is “right,” you’ll at least know that you’re heading in the same direction.

 Every car should have at least one car escape tool.
 A multipurpose car escape tool can be used to both break your windows and cut your seatbelt if you were ever trapped inside your car.
 It doesn’t take up a lot of space, it’s less than ten dollars, and it could potentially save your life, so I wouldn’t wait to purchase this tool.
 I love this option from Amazon because you get a pack of two for just $8!

-Everyone hopes they never have to use a fire extinguisher, but when the times comes that you need to, you’ll be glad you have one handy.
-And having a fire extinguisher in your car is for more than just car fires – camp fires can happen too!
+Everyone hopes they never have to use a fire extinguisher, but when the time comes that you need to, you’ll be glad you have one handy.
+And having a fire extinguisher in your car is for more than just car fires – campfires can happen too!
 You wouldn’t live in your home without a fire extinguisher, so make sure you have one in your car, too.

 Is there anything else you would add to your personal car emergency kit?
 Let me know in the comments!